jh1993/UnderusedOptions/README.txt

 - Orb Duplication (5 SP): When casting this spell, every allied orb will instead continue moving in its original path, but cast a copy of its corresponding orb spell targeting the target of this spell.
 There is a chance to consume a charge of the corresponding orb spell, equal to the pre-existing orb's remaining duration divided by its maximum duration.
 The spell will not be copied if it tries but cannot consume a charge.

 Permanence:
 - Retroactive (3 SP): When you cast this spell, all friendly units' buffs and enemies' debuffs are extended by 5 turns.
-Each buff or debuff can only be extended this way once.
+Cannot extend the duration of stun, freeze, petrify, glassify, and similar incapacitating effects on units that can gain clarity.
+- Max Charges (3 SP): +4 max charges.

 Purity:
-- Pure Morale (4 SP): All buffs received while Purity is active will have their durations increased by 50%, rounded down.
+- Pure Aura (2 SP): Each turn, remove a random debuff from a random ally.

 Pyrostatic Pulse:
 - Damage is halved but now deals both fire and lightning damage.